Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/mpv.md

  lightweight Arch Linux-based, or Debian.
 For functionality reasons, "AM"/AppMan will tend to use the latest available version or the oldest and well-tested version, it all depends on the bugs that can manifest themselves in any new build deriving from Arch Linux.
+By default you use the latest build from Arch!

  SOURCE: https://github.com/ivan-hc/MPV-appimage